What do the colored dots mean?

 Who built this tool?

 The tracker was designed and produced by Global Energy Monitor.
 The information in the tracker has been verified by researchers familiar with particular countries.
-The following people participated in mine-by-mine research: Özgür Acir (Association of Geological Researches – JADE), Noorafsha Adbulla (Conservation Action Trust), Paula Baker (Global Energy Monitor), Mary Beckman (Global Energy Monitor), James Browning (Global Energy Monitor), Bob Burton (Global Energy Monitor), Gregor Clark (Global Energy Monitor), Yun Feng (Global Energy Monitor), Dulguun Gantulga (Global Energy Monitor), Anne Grainger (Coal Action Network), Celia Hack (Global Energy Monitor), Julie Joly (Global Energy Monitor), Prasad Khale (Conservation Action Trust), Madhuresh Kumar (NAPM India), Yedan Li (Global Energy Monitor), Tiffany Means (Global Energy Monitor), Dorothy Mei (Global Energy Monitor), Ted Nace (Global Energy Monitor), Kerry Nelson (Global Energy Monitor), Dan O’Beirne (Global Energy Monitor), Xiaojun Peng (Global Energy Monitor), Christine Shearer (Global Energy Monitor), Ryan Driskell Tate (Global Energy Monitor), Adrian Wilson (Global Energy Monitor), Aiqun Yu (Global Energy Monitor), Feng Yun (Global Energy Monitor), Scott Zimmerman (Global Energy Monitor).
-The tracker architect was Ted Nace.
+The following people participated in mine-by-mine research: Özgür Acir (Association of Geological Researches – JADE), Noorafsha Adbulla (Conservation Action Trust), Paula Baker (Global Energy Monitor), Mary Beckman (Global Energy Monitor), James Browning (Global Energy Monitor), Bob Burton (Global Energy Monitor), Gregor Clark (Global Energy Monitor), Yun Feng (Global Energy Monitor), Dulguun Gantulga (Global Energy Monitor), Anne Grainger (Coal Action Network), Celia Hack (Global Energy Monitor), Julie Joly (Global Energy Monitor), Prasad Khale (Conservation Action Trust), Madhuresh Kumar (NAPM India), Yedan Li (Global Energy Monitor), Tiffany Means (Global Energy Monitor), Lan Mei (Global Energy Monitor), Ted Nace (Global Energy Monitor), Kerry Nelson (Global Energy Monitor), Dan O’Beirne (Global Energy Monitor), Xiaojun Peng (Global Energy Monitor), Christine Shearer (Global Energy Monitor), Ryan Driskell Tate (Global Energy Monitor), Adrian Wilson (Global Energy Monitor), Aiqun Yu (Global Energy Monitor), Ege Yuzbas (Global Energy Monitor), Scott Zimmerman (Global Energy Monitor).
 The project director is Ryan Driskell Tate, with project support from Christine Shearer and Ted Nace.
-Web/GIS programming was done by Tom Allnutt and Gregor Allensworth (GreenInfo Network), with support from Tim Sinnott (GreenInfo Network).
+Web/GIS programming was done by Tom Allnutt (GreenInfo Network), with support from Tim Sinnott (GreenInfo Network).

 How do I cite the data?